 The Bank has put in place comprehensive Lending Policy, Loan Review Policy and CreditRisk Management Policy for credit risk management.
 The policies prescribe variousguidelines, procedures, standards and prudential / exposure norms.

-To evaluate the risk perception in a lending proposition, the Bank has put in place anin-house developed Credit Risk Rating Framework (CRRF) for rating of existing as well asentry level borrowers in various asset classes, as desired under Basel II.
-In housedeveloped rating model is also in use to rate Non-SLR Investments.
-The Bank utilizesindustry risk rating from reputed credit rating agency and incorporates the industry riskscore in the Credit Risk Rating Models.
-These models are periodically validated byindependent experts to ensure the efficacy and relevance.
+To evaluate the risk perception in a lending proposition, the Bank has put in place anin-house developed Credit Risk Rating Framework (CRRF) for rating of existing as well asentry level borrowers in various asset classes, as desired under Basel III.
+In housedeveloped rating model in TIBD is also in use to rate Non-SLR Investments.
+The Bankutilizes industry risk rating from reputed credit rating agency and incorporates theindustry risk score in the CRR Models.
+Bank also uses the rating assigned by RBI approvedexternal credit rating agencies in its credit decision.

-The Bank has undertaken migration analysis of credit risk rating of borrowers over atime horizon and probability of default has been estimated in line with Basel IIrequirements.
+The Bank has undertaken migration analysis of credit risk rating of borrowers over atime horizon and probability of default has been estimated in line with Baselrequirements.
 To achieve risk-return trade off, risk based pricing framework has beenimplemented and reviewed periodically.